wyhitcs/team-letsencrypt/draftv1.md

 ### Developers

 So far 165 contributors have made contributions to the development of let’s encrypt.
 The core develoment team consisting of 11 people comes from a public benefit organization [Internet Security Research Group (ISRG)](https://letsencrypt.org/isrg/).
 The whole project is based on the ACME protocal proposed by ISRG.
 Unsurprisingly, they made most of the constributions to this project.

-For a newly established project like let’s encrypt, these developers more or less have responsibilities for testing, maintaining and github management.
+For a newly established project like Let’s Encrypt, these developers more or less have responsibilities for testing, maintaining and github management.
+For example, pde and bmw are identified as integrators who ensure the quality of the project by communicating with contributors on github.
+They are also responsible for merging pull requests and interacting with contributors, no matter the pull requests are accepted or denied.
+We notice that the biggest challenge for Let’s Encrypt is to maintain the quality of the project when massive incoming contributions taking place everyday.
+To solve this, a complete stategy of test and integration is proposed which will be discussed later.

 Here we list several major developers:

 - @[Liam Marshall](https://github.com/ArchimedesPi)